Robinhood Rating: 4-star brokerage firm rating

 Recommendations

-Beginners: Robinhood makes trading easy for new investors.
+Beginners: Robinhood made the trading experience easy for beginners.

-Individual Retirement Accounts: Robinhood’s IRA program is very competitive.
+Individual Retirement Accounts: Robinhood’s IRA program is very good.

 Robinhood Promotion